Oshiruko: Sweet Azuki Red Bean Soup with Mochi

 When it comes to winter dishes traditionally eaten in Japan, what comes to my mind first is soup dishes with “Mochi (餅)” rice cakes.
 Among those, what I introduce here “Oshiruko (お汁粉)” is a quintessential dish consisting of baked or steamed Mochi rice cakes in sweet Azuki red bean soup.

-Oshiruko, simply called “Shiruko (汁粉)”, is a soup dish typically eaten for the New Year in Japan.
-The traditional Japanese round rice cake offered to Gods on New Year’s day, “Kagami Mochi (鏡餅)” is used to make Oshiruko after the New Year’s holiday ends.
+Oshiruko, also simply called “Shiruko (汁粉)”, is a soup dish typically eaten for the New Year in Japan.
+The traditional Japanese round rice cake that is offered to Gods on New Year’s day, “Kagami Mochi (鏡餅)” is used to make Oshiruko after the New Year’s holiday ends.

-It is said that Oshiruko has its roots in the ancient Azuki red bean soup “Susuri Dango (すすり団子)”, which is mentioned in the book published in 1635 “Ryori Monogatari (料理物語)”.
-Therefore, Oshiruko is a traditional soup dish with a long history.
+Oshiruko is a traditional soup dish with a long history.
+In fact, it is said that Oshiruko has its roots in the ancient Azuki red bean soup called “Susuri Dango (すすり団子)”, which is mentioned in the book published in 1635 “Ryori Monogatari (料理物語)”.

 Oshiruko with Oshinko

-In japan, Oshiruko is not only made in each household, but it can also be eaten in Japanese-style cafes, teahouses and so on during the winter season, where Oshiruko is often served with salty foods, such as “Oshinko (お新香)” pickled vegetables and “Shio Konbu (塩昆布)” salted kelp, to accentuate the sweetness of Oshiruko soup.
+In Japan, Oshiruko is not only made in each household, but the sweet red bean soup can also be enjoyed in Japanese-style cafes, teahouses, and the like, during the winter season, where Oshiruko is often served with salty foods, such as “Oshinko (お新香)” pickled vegetables or “Shio Konbu (塩昆布)” salted kelp, to accentuate the sweetness of the red bean soup.